We all know that Z-Wave makes our home smart, but does it make our home safer too?

 Moreover, the fact that it’s compatible with nearly all the smart home appliances makes the technology very useful.

 However, the only issue with Z-Wave devices is that they consume more power than their competitors.
-But that shouldn’t be a deal-breaker as the difference between consumption of power isn’t that significant.
+But that shouldn’t be a deal-breaker as the difference between the consumption of power isn’t that significant.

 What makes ZigBee stand out is how many devices it can accommodate; more than 65000.
 And what’s more, the ZigBee devices are extremely energy-efficient and will save you plenty of bucks.